The Best Axes for Splitting Wood

 Key Considerations for Choosing the Right Axe

-- A splitting axe features a large heavy iron head with a wedge-shaped blade that can split a log when struck decisively in the center.
-The backside of many splitting axe blades features a sledgehammer-type head, called a maul.
-Most often, the blade side is adequate for wood splitting, but for a large log that’s a foot or more in diameter, you can increase the splitting power by positioning a splitting wedge—a long, narrow steel wedge—into the face of the log and using the maul end as a sledgehammer to hit it (for step-by-step instruction on splitting logs, go here).
+The backsides of many splitting axes feature a sledgehammer-type head, called a maul.
+Most often, the blade side of the axe is more than adequate for the job.
+However, for a large log that’s a foot or more in diameter, you can increase the splitting power by positioning a splitting wedge—a long, narrow steel wedge—into the face of the log and using the maul end as a sledgehammer to hit it.

 Get a Handle on It